okulovsky/kaia/brainbox/release/readme_template.md

 The main use case is fast prototyping of small AI-driven products: managing chats in messengers, self-hosted voice assistants, media processing (translation, covering images), etc.
-BrainBox is open-source and self-hosted, so no external APIs are needed; GPU is recommended for some, but not all, models.
+BrainBox is open-source and self-hosted, so no external APIs are needed.

 BrainBox is not a production-ready solution. **Do not use it in production environment**, since it doesn't have any security features, isn't really compatible with high and even